 Manhattan’s largest green space is the perfect spot for an adventure filled New York day and there are lots of fun things to do in Central Park with kids.
 From rowboats and model sailboats to storytelling sessions and enchanting statutes as well as whimsical fountains and castles there’s something magical about exploring Central Park with kids and discovering it through their eyes.
 We’ve put together this guide to the best things to do in Central Park with kids to help you plan your adventures in Central Park for kids!

-Once our local neighbourhood park, we’ve spent countless hours exploring Central Park and have loved sharing all our favourite spots with J. Here are our 20 best things to do in Central Park with kids!
+Once our local neighbourhood park, we’ve spent countless hours exploring Central Park and have loved sharing all our favourite spots with J. It’s one of the best parks in New York City, so here are our 20 best things to do in Central Park with kids!

 1 | Central Park Carousel

 Riding the beautiful vintage horses at Jane’s Carousel is an absolute must do when exploring Central Park with kids.
 The historic carousel dates back to 1871 although it has been replaced multiple times since.
 The current carousel houses 57 vintage horses and costs around $3 a ride.
 The mix of retro horses, uplifting music and Central Park setting are sure to bring both nostalgia and a smile to your face!

 Best Things to do in Central Park with kids tip: Literary fans will remember that the carousel made an appearance in JD Salinger’s classic novel, Catcher in the Rye, when Holden watches Phoebe ride the carousel.

 Where to stay in New York with Kids

 - Residence Inn New York Manhattan Central Park: our choice as the best place to stay with a family in New York.
 We’ve stayed here numerous times and with extended stay suites with fully equipped kitchenettes, washer/dryer and huge living space it’s perfect for families – check prices now!